Chart Color Schemes

 Transport

-Transport analysis shows 71 active transport stops operating in Largs Bay - Semaphore, consisting of a mix of train and bus services.
-These stops are served by 19 individual routes, collectively offering 944 weekly passenger trips.
+Public transport analysis shows 71 active transport stops operating within Largs Bay - Semaphore.
+These include a mix of train and bus services.
+There are 34 individual routes collectively providing 2,832 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 171 meters from the nearest stop.
+Most residents commute outward due to the area's primarily residential nature.
+Car remains the dominant mode at 85%, while train accounts for 8%.

 Frequently Asked Questions - Transport